SRIVIDYAMEDURI/Deep-Learning/BotsDirectLineLab.md

 Web based Rest Clients:

 You can use https://advancedrestclient.com/ with chrome for receiving messages from the bot.
-The below images indicate the conversations obtained from Advanced Rest client.
-Note the conversation “Hi there” and the corresponding bot response that is echoed back.
+The below images indicate the conversations obtained from *Advanced Rest client*.
+Note the conversation "Hi there" and the corresponding bot response that is echoed back.

 ![HTTPRequest](https://github.com/SRIVIDYAMEDURI/Deep-Learning/blob/master/images/HTTP_Request_1.1.png)